aminnj/niceplots/README.md

 You'll might have a bunch of pdf images from a script and want to (1) convert them all to embeddable png files and (2) upload them to a directory with this niceplots index page.
-That's where `niceplots.sh` comes in.
+That's where `misc/niceplots.sh` comes in.
 Note that this script is basically a template, as these operations are highly dependent upon your configuration/computer, so assume you will need to modify many parts.